POLISHED CONCRETE FLOORS PROS AND CONS – IS IT RIGHT FOR YOU?

 - Easy to Maintain.
 Your polished concrete floor will need a professional sealant application every 2-5 years.
-This protects the porous surface, and keeps it stain free.
+This protects the porous surface, and makes it more resilient to staining.
 Apart from that it needs only the lightest of touches.
 Your floor should be kept dust free with sweeping, and then mopped, using a neutral cleaning agent.

-- Eco-Friendly Process.
+- Sustainable Flooring.
 In many installations the concrete sub floor is already in place, and only requires polishing.
-The flooring requires no additional materials, such as wood, carpet or vinyl, and is therefore reducing the potential carbon footprint.
-Many clients appreciate the fact that polished flooring makes use of existing construction materials.
+The flooring requires no additional materials, such as wood, carpet, or vinyl, and is therefore reducing the potential carbon footprint.
+Many clients like the fact that polished flooring makes use of materials already in their home.

 - Design Control.
 Using HTC Superfloor™ reveals the beauty of the aggregate patterning that lies beneath the concrete surface, but that’s just the start.
 The aggregate can be coloured to match the style of your room, or glow in the dark pellets can be introduced into the slab.
 You also have the option to achieve a matte, lustrous or high gloss polish.

 - It Really is Hard!
 Concrete is pretty unyielding.
 If you drop something, it’s likely to break.
-This tends to be a problem early on, but families quickly become used to the toughness of their flooring and adapt.
+This tends to be a problem early on, but families often use rugs to overcome the toughness of the floor.

 - Mixing Concrete Creates CO².
 If you decide to polish your existing sub floor, you’re reducing your carbon footprint.
-If, however, you require the manufacture of concrete you may wish to weigh the environmental concerns, as it’s a process that produces copious CO².
+If, however, the installation of your flooring requires the manufacture of concrete you may wish to weigh the environmental concerns, as it’s a process that produces CO².